Armada Hoffler Properties (NYSE:AHH) Releases FY 2022 Earnings Guidance

 Armada Hoffler Properties (NYSE:AHH – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.16-$1.20 for the period.
 The company issued revenue guidance of -.

-Armada Hoffler Properties (NYSE:AHH – Get Rating) last announced its earnings results on Thursday, August 4th.
-The real estate investment trust reported $0.31 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.29 by $0.02.
-The company had revenue of $55.22 million for the quarter, compared to analyst estimates of $54.88 million.
+Armada Hoffler Properties (NYSE:AHH – Get Rating) last posted its quarterly earnings data on Thursday, August 4th.
+The real estate investment trust reported $0.31 EPS for the quarter, beating analysts’ consensus estimates of $0.29 by $0.02.
+The business had revenue of $55.22 million during the quarter, compared to analysts’ expectations of $54.88 million.
 Armada Hoffler Properties had a return on equity of 8.25% and a net margin of 17.03%.
-During the same quarter in the previous year, the company earned $0.29 earnings per share.
-As a group, sell-side analysts forecast that Armada Hoffler Properties will post 1.18 EPS for the current fiscal year.
+During the same period in the previous year, the business earned $0.29 earnings per share.
+Analysts expect that Armada Hoffler Properties will post 1.18 EPS for the current year.

 Armada Hoffler Properties Increases Dividend